Limits and colimits of synthetic $\infty$-categories: Limits and colimits

-\begin{rmk} Since the total space of a covariant family over a Segal type is a Segal type then from Remark \ref{homfuntypcov} it follows that the type of cocones of a function $f:A \to B$ is a Segal type.
+\begin{remark} Since the total space of a covariant family over a Segal type is a Segal type then from \Cref{homfuntypcov} it follows that the type of cocones of a function $f:A \to B$ is a Segal type.
 Similarly, we also get that the type of cones is a Segal type.
-We will make use of these two facts where needed without explicit mention of it. \end{rmk}
+We will make use of these two facts where needed without explicit mention. \end{remark}